liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Asteroid: Step 1
-We want the game to create Asteroids that our ship can avoid or shoot down.
+We want the game to create asteroids that our ship can avoid or shoot down.
-First we are going to add the event block that will spawn our Asteroids.
+First we are going to add the event block that will spawn our asteroids.
 In the
 ``||game:Game||`` menu, find the ``||game:on game update every 500 ms||`` and it
 to a free space on your screen.